agbc317/Kickstarter-Analysis/README.md

-# Vanderbilt-Module1
+# An Analysis of Kickstarter Campaigns
-Module 1 of Vanderbilt Data Analysis Program
+Analysis of the success of various Kickstarter Campaigns based on various factors.